Brucephalus/Textbooks/Prosocial.md

 Your body is your first environment.
 When it’s chaotic—malnourished, undertrained, poorly slept—your mind becomes reactive.
 But when it’s aligned—strong, fed, rested—your cognition stabilizes.
 You make sharper decisions not because you think harder, but because you’ve stabilized the _platform_ you think from.
 Your discipline isn’t just internal—it’s _physiological infrastructure_.

 Mental clarity isn’t a trait—it’s a _practice_.
 And the body is where you drill it.
 Not with affirmations, but with action.
 You don’t meditate your way into resolve—you sweat your way into it.
 You don’t wait for peace—you _build_ it, through movement, routine, and recovery.
 That’s what makes physical training the most grounded form of mental training: it demands presence, delivers order, and silences noise by turning it into fuel.

-Expansion of Topic 7.3.3.1 **does** result in meaningful, non-speculative substance within scope.
-Expansion follows:

 #### 7.3.3 Avoiding Vanity Traps